Click on an opportunity to view the detailed instructions.

 UCI-Louvre Dual internship

-** Airfare, lodging, and per diem will be provided through the Steckler Family Initiative in Art History (SFIAH)
+The internship runs for four weeks.
+Airfare, lodging in Paris, and a per diem will be provided by the department, through the Steckler Family Initiative in Art History (SFIAH)

 Dual Interns’ Responsibilities: